 Wash your dog often

 While washing your dog with a dog shampoo or mild dish soap will kill a present flea infestation, it also serves as a good preventative tool for fleas.
 Many veterinarians recommend bathing your pet at least once a month (but never more than once a week) to help prevent an outbreak of fleas.

 Combine equal parts lemon juice and water in a spray bottle and generously spray your dog or cat’s coat.
 Rub the mixture into your dog’s fur, making sure it reaches the skin, to maximize effectiveness.
 Pay close attention to the areas behind the ears and at the base of the tail, as these areas are most often impacted by fleas.

 Apple cider vinegar acts as a natural flea repellant.
 This is a great preventive measure, as it doesn’t kill fleas, but hinders them from ever being drawn to your dog’s fur in the first place.
 Mix one tablespoon, or capful, of apple cider vinegar into your dog’s water bowl 2-3 times per week.
 If your dog is deterred by the taste, start by adding smaller amounts of apple cider vinegar to acclimatize them to the new flavor.

 While these measures are effective in preventing your dog or cat from getting fleas, for pet owners living in wooded areas, your animals may still fall victim to a flea infestation.
 If this happens, avoid using aggressive, toxic pest control chemicals, like flea bombs, to solve the issue.
 Most of these insecticides bring harmful chemicals into your home and are not always successful at fully removing the pests.
-Our team of pest experts is trained in removing pesky fleas from your home in a pet-safe, eco-friendly way.
-Call us today to receive a free quote on our Four Seasons Protection Program.
+Our team of pest experts is trained in removing pesky fleas from your home in a professional, effective way.
+Call us today to receive a free quote.